getAlby/lndhub.go/README.md

 make
 ```

+### Development LND setup

+To run your own local lightning network and LND you can use [Lightning Polar](https://lightningpolar.com/) which helps you to spin up local LND instances.

+Alternatively you can also use the [Alby simnetwork](https://github.com/getAlby/lightning-browser-extension/wiki/Test-setup)

 ## Database
 LndHub.go supports PostgreSQL and SQLite as database backend.
 But SQLite does not support the same data consistency checks as PostgreSQL.